sjtalkar/milestone2_waterwells_deepnote/doc/etl/drop_rare_features.md

 # Dropping Rare Township-Range Features
-## What is the Problematic?
+## Problem Statement
-By gathering for each Township-Range (in the TRS system) data like soil, crops and vegetation types generates a vast amount of sparse features.
+Gathering data for certain features such as crops, soil and vegation in the each Township-Range (in the TRS system) generates a vast amount of sparse features.

 For the San Joaquin Valley, there are for example: